K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Season Stats

-- Osborn's stat line this year shows 49 catches for 634 yards and six touchdowns.
-He puts up 39.6 receiving yards per game and has been targeted 78 times.
+- Osborn has caught 49 passes on 78 targets for 634 yards and six touchdowns, averaging 39.6 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Bears.